ciarancoffey/chef-home-infra/README.md

+#Goals
+Create a boblight user and install a script to be run in their home dir

 #Starting out
 You should clone this repository and add your private key file from Chef, ccoffey-validator.pem and encrypted_data_bag_secret in the .chef directory.